many-pichr/Vue-Typescript-Exercise/README.md

 - Get users from Github with rest api
 - Render user list
 - View detail when click on any item
-- Store in local storage
+- Store in indexedDB

 ## Setup invironment

-Install Nodejs on your pc
+Install Nodejs on your pc (Mac, Window, Linux)

 [Download NodeJS](https://nodejs.org/en/)